kuds/alpha-racer/README.md

 Inertial Navigation: This technique involves using sensors that measure the robot's acceleration and rotation to estimate its position and orientation.
 This technique is commonly used in autonomous vehicles and drones.

-GPS Navigation: This technique involves using GPS satellites to determine the robot's position on the earth's surface.
+GPS Navigation: This technique involves using GPS satellites to determine the robot's position on the Earth's surface.
 GPS navigation is commonly used in outdoor environments.

 Laser-based Navigation: This technique involves using a laser scanner to measure the distance between the robot and its surroundings.
 By creating a 2D or 3D map of the environment, the robot can navigate autonomously.